Intel

 Funding Round in 2018

-VenueNext, Inc. is a technology company that specializes in creating venue-specific, context-aware applications designed to enhance the experience of event-goers.
-Founded in 2013 and headquartered in Palo Alto, California, VenueNext provides a mobile-centric platform that offers insights into guest behavior and enables venue operators to manage high-volume demand effectively.
-Its products include VenueNext Canopy, which allows operators to sell unused parking spots and send custom news updates to fans during events, as well as a data and analytics dashboard for real-time insights.
-VenueNext serves a diverse range of venues, including sports stadiums, concert amphitheaters, theme parks, hotels, and conference facilities, both domestically and internationally.
-The company leverages a skilled team with experience from major tech companies to deliver innovative solutions that improve operational efficiency and customer loyalty.
+VenueNext, Inc. is a technology company that specializes in developing venue-specific, context-aware applications designed to enhance the experience of event-goers.
+Founded in 2013 and headquartered in Palo Alto, California, with additional locations in San Francisco, Silicon Valley, and New York, VenueNext provides a mobile-centric platform that offers a suite of tools for venue operators.
+This platform delivers insights into guest behavior, enabling operators to manage high-demand situations, sell unused parking spots, and keep attendees informed with customized updates during events.
+Their service caters to a diverse range of venues, including sports stadiums, concert amphitheaters, theme parks, hotels, and conference facilities both in the United States and internationally.
+VenueNext also features a data and analytics dashboard that aids operators in making data-driven decisions to enhance customer loyalty and improve operational efficiency.
+The company has a strategic partnership with MapsPeople and employs a team of experienced developers from notable tech companies.

 Trigence Semiconductor